gammaswap/v1-implementations/README.md

 This repository contains concrete implementations of GammaPools and their strategies using the abstract contracts from v1-core

+The implementation contracts are what are used to create blueprints of different GammaPools for different protocols (e.g. UniswapV2, Balancer, etc.)

 The current implementation contracts in existence are for UniswapV2 and forks of UniswapV2.

 The CPMMMath contract can be used as a library to calculate quantities to trade in GammaPool to rebalance a position's collateral for UniswapV2 and its forks